MARA NAPA FOUNDATION

 Interactive Museum...Coming Soon!

 A state of the art hands-on museum is planned at the Mara Napa Center.
 Currently, there is no cultural center, book store, or museum in the Mara Triangle.
 There are few photographs or historical accounts of Maasai life.
 In order to preserve and share the customs and artifacts of this important tribe, we are in the process of curating objects, art, and costumes, as well as recording oral histories and photographing the Maasai population in the Mara.
+On site, the women of the village have constructed an authentic manyatta (traditional mud hut), for visitors to explore and learn about Maasai culture and their way of life.

-___support a land lease
+___support a land lease to protect wildlife habitat

-___purchase beads for a woman
+___purchase bee keeping supplies for a woman

-___fund an educational program
+___fund an educational program for local primary schools

-___become a patron of the museum
+___become a patron of the Maasai Museum

 ___give to the general fund